umarhassan-mitodl/res.16-002-iap-2024/content/pages/instructor-insights.md

 ---
 ## Instructor Interview

-In the pages linked below, Andy G. Eskenazi explains how and why he developed the CAD workshop he taught in the {{% resource_link "832214fb-b93f-455b-8067-42db7733840b" "Independent Activities Period" %}} of 2024.
+In the pages linked below, Andy G. Eskenazi explains how and why he developed the CAD workshop he taught in the [Independent Activities Period](https://elo.mit.edu/iap/) of 2024.

 {{% resource_link "ecd0b98a-22a2-4d82-9b6b-4e9e5cd54a1e" "Students' Reasons for Enrolling in the Workshop" %}}